 There’s no doubt about it: $225.8 billion is a lot of money…that comes out to $1,685 per employee, per year.
 Why is absenteeism so costly?
 Absenteeism not only reduces productivity, but can also lead to increased spending on hiring and onboarding new employees, paying overtime for employees covering open shifts, and unplanned downtime.

-The Bureau of Labor Statistics reported the national absence rate to be 3.6 percent in 2022, with the leading causes being injury and illness.
+The Bureau of Labor Statistics reported the national absence rate to be 3.1 percent in 2023, down .5% from 2022's absence rate of 3.6 percent, with the leading causes being injury and illness.
 Workers may also start missing work if they're unhappy with their job, are struggling with mental health issues, are experiencing harassment in the workplace, or are suffering from burnout.